CSC207-UofT/course-project-0xta1l/phase0/CRC Cards/Controllers/UserProfileViewEditController.md

 Class name: UserProfileViewEditController

 Responsibilities:
-- Calls UserProfileViewEdit to retrieve User profile information
+- Calls UserProfileViewEditUseCase to retrieve User profile information
-- Edits user profile
+- Edits User profile
 - Throws exception if insufficient data (user to view does not exist, or edit data is incorrect format)

 Collaborators:
-- UserProfileViewEdit
+- UserProfileViewEditUseCase
 - UserProfileDisplay